 Last week I made homemade strudel with two friends.
 (We used a recipe passed down to one of the friends from her Aunt Shirley.)
 To say that our dough was not “blogworthy” is putting it mildly.
-We did have a great time, but there were moments when I wondered whether we were baking or making a Three Stooges movie.
+We had a great time, but at moments I wondered whether we were baking or making a Three Stooges movie.

 After we put our strudel in the oven, I suggested that we research how to stretch the dough.
 We found a couple of videos online with tips that would have been helpful – if we’d watched them before making the dough instead of afterwards.
 I will get back to strudel-making, but only after a detailed look at how the pros do it.